 ACT Math: Strategy & Practice Questions

-After more than 20 years of ACT tutoring, I’ve seen students with strong math backgrounds underperform on this section — and students who weren’t naturally “math people” exceed their own expectations.
-The difference usually comes down to preparation and approach, not raw ability.
-This guide covers how the ACT Math section works, the habits that make the biggest difference, and the formulas and concepts you need to have ready on test day.
-For comprehensive content review and full-length practice tests, check out my book Barron’s ACT Premium Study Guide.
-But let’s start with strategy.
+After 20+ years of ACT tutoring, I’ve found that ACT Math rewards approach more than math background.
+I’ve seen strong math students underperform on this section, and I’ve seen students who never thought of themselves as “math people” score better than they expected.
+The difference usually comes down to preparation and habits more than raw ability.
+This guide walks through how the section is structured, the habits that drive improvement, and the formulas and concepts you need ready on test day.
+For full content review and complete practice tests, check out my book Barron’s ACT Premium Study Guide.
+First, the strategy.

 How the ACT Math Section Works

-The ACT Math section consists of 45 questions in 50 minutes.
-Questions are drawn from six content areas: Number and Quantity, Algebra, Functions, Geometry, Statistics and Probability, and Integrating Essential Skills.
-You are permitted to use a calculator for the entire section.
-There is no formula sheet provided — you are expected to know the formulas you need.
+The ACT Math section is 45 questions in 50 minutes.
+Questions come from six content areas: Number and Quantity, Algebra, Functions, Geometry, Statistics and Probability, and Integrating Essential Skills.
+You can use a calculator for the entire section.
+There is no formula sheet, so you’re expected to know the formulas you need.

-Questions generally increase in difficulty as the section progresses, though not in a perfectly linear way.
-The scoring curve on ACT Math tends to be generous — you don’t need to answer every question correctly to earn a competitive score.
-This has real strategic implications that we’ll get to below.
+Questions generally get harder as the section progresses, though not in a perfectly linear way.
+The scoring curve on ACT Math tends to be generous, and you don’t need to get every question right to earn a competitive score.
+That fact has real strategic implications, which I’ll come back to below.

 The Core Challenge: Starting Fresh Every Question

-One of the things that makes ACT Math different from the math tests students take in school is the variety of concepts tested back to back.
-On a school quiz, you might work through ten problems all on the same topic — quadratics, say, or systems of equations.
+What makes ACT Math different from the math tests students take in school is the variety of concepts back-to-back.
+On a school quiz, you might work through ten problems on the same topic (quadratics, say, or systems of equations).
 The ACT gives you no such comfort.
 One question might test geometry, the next algebra, the next statistics.
-Each problem requires you to reset, identify what’s being asked, and set up the problem from scratch.
+Every problem makes you reset, figure out what’s being asked, and set up from scratch.

-Students who struggle with this aren’t struggling because they don’t know the math — often they know it perfectly well in isolation.
-They’re struggling because they haven’t practiced the mental flexibility of switching between concepts rapidly.
-The best way to build that flexibility is to drill across topics rather than in long blocks of the same material, which is exactly how the drills on this page are organized.
+Students who struggle with this don’t usually struggle because of weak math knowledge; often they know each topic well in isolation.
+They struggle because they haven’t practiced the mental flexibility of switching between concepts quickly.
+The best way to build that flexibility is to drill across topics rather than in long blocks of the same material, which is how the drills on this page are organized.

 The most common error I see is students trying to do too much in their heads.
-They read a problem, work through it mentally, pick an answer — and get it wrong because they made a setup error somewhere along the way that they never caught.
-The problem with mental math isn’t just that it leads to arithmetic mistakes.
-It’s that when you don’t write out your work, you can’t verify your setup, and a wrong setup leads to a wrong answer that appears among the answer choices as a very convincing distractor.
+They read a problem, work through it mentally, pick an answer, and get it wrong because of a setup error they never caught along the way.
+The real issue with mental math is more about checking than arithmetic.
+When everything stays in your head, you have no way to verify your setup, so a wrong setup leads to a wrong answer that’s sitting right there among the choices as a very convincing trap.

-This is intentional.
+And it’s intentional.
 The ACT constructs its answer choices to include the results of common setup errors.
-If you solve for the wrong variable, misapply a formula, or skip a step, there will almost always be an answer choice waiting for you that matches your incorrect result.
-Writing out your work is the most reliable protection against this trap.
-It forces you to think through each step deliberately and gives you something to check when your answer doesn’t feel right.
+If you solve for the wrong variable, misapply a formula, or skip a step, there’ll almost always be an answer choice waiting that matches your incorrect result.
+Writing out your work is the best protection.
+It forces you to think through each step deliberately, and it gives you something to check when an answer doesn’t feel right.

 1. Understand the Problem Before You Calculate

 Before you reach for your calculator or start working through algebra, make sure you know exactly what the problem is asking.
-Read it carefully.
-Identify what you’re given and what you’re solving for.
-If the problem involves geometry, draw and label a figure.
-If it’s a word problem, write out the equation before you solve it.
-Students who skip this step and jump straight to calculating often solve for the wrong thing — and the answer choices will have a plausible-looking result ready for them.
+Read it carefully, and identify what you’re given and what you’re solving for.
+For a geometry problem, draw and label a figure.
+For a word problem, write out the equation before you solve it.
+Students who skip this step and jump straight to calculating often solve for the wrong thing, and the answer choices have a plausible-looking result waiting for them.

 2. Write Out Your Work

-As discussed above, this is the single most impactful habit change most students can make.
-You don’t need to show every trivial step, but you should be writing enough that you could follow your own work if you came back to it.
-This is especially important on multi-step problems where an early error compounds into a wrong answer, and on problems where you need to set up an equation before solving it.
+I covered why this matters in the previous section.
+It’s the single biggest habit change most students can make on ACT Math.
+You don’t need to show every trivial step, but write enough that you could follow your own work if you came back to it.
+This matters most on multi-step problems where an early error compounds into a wrong answer, and on problems where you need to set up an equation before solving it.

-A calculator is available for the entire Math section, and you should absolutely use it — but use it strategically.
-Start by understanding what you’re being asked to do and setting up the problem on paper.
+A calculator is available for the entire Math section, and you should use it.
+But use it strategically.
+Start by understanding what’s being asked and setting up the problem on paper.
 Then use the calculator to handle arithmetic that would be slow or error-prone by hand.
-Students who reach for the calculator before they’ve thought through the problem often make input errors or apply the right computation to the wrong setup.
-The calculator is most valuable when you know exactly what you need to calculate.
+Students who reach for the calculator before they’ve thought through the problem make input errors or apply the right computation to the wrong setup.
+The calculator is most valuable when you already know exactly what you need to calculate.

-Because questions get harder as the section progresses, time management matters more on ACT Math than students typically expect.
-If you spend three or four minutes on an early question that you’re stuck on, you may not have enough time to attempt the problems later in the section that are within your reach.
-The curve is generous — you don’t need to get every question right — but you do need to attempt enough questions to give yourself a fair chance at your target score.
+Because questions get harder as the section progresses, time management matters more on ACT Math than students expect.
+If you spend three or four minutes stuck on an early question, you may not have enough time to attempt problems later in the section that were within your reach.
+The curve is generous, and you don’t need to get every question right.
+But you do need to attempt enough questions to give yourself a fair shot at your target score.

 When you’re stuck, make your best guess and move on.
 There is no penalty for wrong answers on the ACT, so every question should have a bubble filled in even if you’re guessing.
-A skipped question earns zero points; a guess earns zero points on average but occasionally earns one.
-Always guess.
+A skipped question earns zero points, while a guess earns zero on average but occasionally earns one.
+Always fill in a bubble, even when you’re guessing.

 Formulas and Concepts You Need to Know

-Since the ACT provides no formula sheet, formula preparation is non-negotiable.
-The following are the most important formulas and concepts to have memorized before test day:
+Since the ACT provides no formula sheet, you have to know these cold before test day.
+Here are the most important formulas and concepts to memorize:

 Geometry: Area formulas for rectangles (length × width), triangles (½ base × height), parallelograms (base × height), and trapezoids (½(b1 + b2) × height).
 Circle area (πr²) and circumference (2πr).
 The standard form of a circle equation: (x − h)² + (y − k)² = r², where (h, k) is the center and r is the radius.
 The Pythagorean theorem (A² + B² = C²) and the two special right triangles: 45-45-90 (sides x, x, x√2) and 30-60-90 (sides x, x√3, 2x).
 Volume of a cylinder (πr²h) and a rectangular box (l × w × d).
 The sum of interior angles in a polygon: (number of sides − 2) × 180.